Skip to content

 Processing

-2. Business metrics computed (current day, profit trends, missing data)
+2. Business metrics calculation (profit trends, missing data, current stage)

 Output

-• output (string): Final message to send back to the user
+• output: String - Final message to send to user

-• Database updates: conversation logs, business records, user state, CEA alerts
+• Side effects: Database updates, conversation logging, CEA alerts

 Error Handling